danielpmorton/pyastrobee/readme.md

 - [ ] See if I can load the astrobee like Erwin did with atlas: https://github.com/erwincoumans/pybullet_robots/tree/master/data/atlas
   - [ ] Check out the assimp library he mentioned in the commit message as well
   - [ ] Figure out what the deal is with some of the gripper links disappearing
-- [ ] Decide if the *exact* positioning of the ISS needs to match Gazebo, and if so, update meshes and blender file
-- [ ] Fix the `setup.py` so that it actually installs pybullet after numpy/wheel
-- [ ] Reorganize the `resources/` folder (obsolete?)
 - [ ] Decide if we need to modify/refine the VHACD results based on what's important to us
-- [ ] Check if pyenv messes with the nasa ROS commands like the conda env did
 - [ ] Set up camera (see dedo)
 - [ ] Set up pointcloud (see dedo)
-- [ ] Try a manifold mesh with the handle being solid
-- [ ] Try out FEM deformables?
-- [ ] Try out adding a small anchor object to the handle - see dedo anchor utils.
-Make it a small nonzero mass
-- [ ] Try flipping all of the face normals on the non-manifold mesh
-- [ ] Work on improving bag meshes
 - [ ] Try out remeshing only half of a bag to see if a denser mesh in an area will give different properties in Bullet
+- [ ] Add more tests

+### In Progress:
+- [ ] Implement force control / velocity control
+  - [ ] Improve physics models for blower, drag, ...
+  - [ ] Refine step sizes / timesteps / tolerances when stepping through sim loop
+- [ ] Experiment with tetrahedral meshes
+  - [ ] Try out tetgen/pyvista/tetwild/gmsh python interfaces
+  - [ ] Try tet mesh with one side denser than the other?
+- [ ] Clean up all of the mesh/urdf/resources organization confusion
+  - [ ] make unified assets/ folder
-- [ ] Organize meshes
+  - [ ] Delete unused/obsolete meshes (or just move to archive)
+- [ ] Improve the demo script
+  - [ ] Load the tet mesh instead of the tri mesh
+  - [ ] Improve waypoint positions
+  - [ ] Debug excessive intermediate rotations (position controller stuff)

+### Backlog:
+- [ ] Look into some of the other modules in pytransform3d like urdf, camera, ...
+- [ ] Check if pyenv messes with the nasa ROS commands like the conda env did
+- [ ] Create a unified sim loop in Astrobee or Controller?
+- [ ] Test out setRealTimeSimulation?
+- [ ] Fix the `setup.py` so that it actually installs pybullet after numpy/wheel
+- [ ] Decide if the *exact* positioning of the ISS needs to match Gazebo, and if so, update meshes and blender file
+- [ ] See if we can use the RPBI to plan the path in ROS, then communicate the constraint info back to pybullet
+- [ ] Add threading once commands get too complicated
 - [ ] Send cargo bag properties to ROS
 - [ ] Get Astrobee ROS/simulation processes working in Pybullet
 - [ ] Figure out how to send robot state from bullet to ROS
-- [ ] Add more tests

-### In Progress:
-- [ ] Get demo script started for Rika
-- [ ] Move things over to workstation 7 - set up NASA resources on that too
-- [ ] Get correct physical properties for cargo bag (check on weird inertia?)

-### Backlog/Optional:
 - [ ] Make other environments loadable from astrobee_media (Granite lab, ...)
 - [ ] Figure out a better way of generating the astrobee/iss URDF with less manual modifications
+- [ ] Add in debugging and exception handling

+### Optional
 - [ ] If there is a need for multiple bullet clients in the future, add the "sim" parameters back in from dedo
-- [ ] Add in debugging and exception handling
+- [ ] Figure out if it's possible to load arbitrary meshes into mujoco
 - [ ] Consider using pathlib Path with str(Path(filename))?
-- [ ] See if it is possible to get URDFs working with multiple textures
-- [ ] Figure out if it's possible to load arbitrary meshes into mujoco

 ### Done:
+- [X] Add some notes about using the keyboard controller somewhere
+- [X] Get a softbody anchor working between the astrobee gripper and the bag
+- [X] Try out tetrahedral deformables
+- [X] Test out maxForce parameter in changeConstraint?
+- [X] Update the demo script now that the control interface has moved out of Astrobee()
+- [X] Get demo script for Rika
+- [X] Try a manifold mesh with the handle being solid
 - [X] Make the debug visualizer camera position an input in `initialize_pybullet` so we can start the visualization inside the ISS
 - [X] Load the astrobee inside the new ISS model just to confirm it works ok collision-wise
 - [X] Quaternion test cases (functions + class)